kanthgithub/schrodinger-image-gen-service/README.md

 1. Ensure your node environment is v18.17.0 or above
 2. copy .env.example in root directory to .env
 3. set your openApiKey in the .env
+4. Default port will in .env will be 3010 and in case if you delete it, application will default to run on 3000

 ## Build